 New York's "original boutique hotel" opened in 1984 by Ian Schrager and Steve Rubell as a hangout for regulars of their infamous Studio 54 disco.
-The property spawned the Morgans Hotel Group, a "cool" brand specializing in sizzling scene hotels, including Miami's Delano and Mondrian.
-Schrager has since sold the company, although his presence in the New York hotel scene is still strong with the recent opening of Gramercy Park Hotel.
-But with dated, minimalist designs and a dead lobby, the 114-room boutique hotel lives on as a temple of minimalism (features, design, and, according to some guests, service) and discretion (no exterior signage, hushed vibe).
+The property spawned the Morgans Hotel Group, a "cool" brand specializing in sizzling scene hotels, including the Delano and Mondrian.
+Though Morgans' heyday as the hot flagship of the Morgans Hotel Group has passed, the 114-room boutique hotel lives on as a temple of minimalism (features, design, and, according to some guests, service) and discretion (no exterior signage, hushed vibe).

 Morgans sits on the border between sleepy, residential Murray Hill and business-centric Midtown, close to the Empire State Building, and draws a mix of business travelers and foreign tourists.
-The lobby has no "scene" to speak of: The small space leads guests straight to the elevators, as if they're just heading home for the night.
+The lobby has no "scene" to speak of: The small space leads guests straight to the small elevators, as if they're just heading home for the night.
 To the extent anyone does hang out, it's mostly in the living-room-like lounge area off of the lobby, where free coffee and hot water are available throughout the day.
 Here, toddlers crawl on the couches, guests repack suitcases after checkout, and business travelers conduct casual meetings.